Unifying Quantum and Classical Dynamics: Generalized treatment

 \section{Generalized treatment}

-Now that we are clear that quantum and classical dynamics is governed by the same equations in a wide variety of situations, we wish to demonstrate it in a general scenario.
-Consider a system described by the Hamiltonian as a function of the generalized coordinates and generalized momenta, $ \obs H(\obs{q}_i,\obs{p}_i)$.
+Now that we are clear that quantum and classical dynamics {are} governed by the same equations, {with the Heisenberg operators substituting the classical observables,} in a wide variety of situations, we wish to demonstrate it in a general scenario.
+Consider a system described by the Hamiltonian, expressed as a function of the generalized coordinates and generalized momenta, $ \obs H(\obs{q}_i,\obs{p}_i)$.
 Heisenberg equations for each of the generalized coordinates and momenta are given by

 Assuming that $\obs{H}$ can be expanded in a Taylor series in each generalized coordinate and momentum, we can write